jake-378/bundle-id-fetcher/README.md

 Fetches iOS app bundle IDs

-Simply enter a URL in the input box to fetch the Bundle ID
+Simply enter a URL in the input box to fetch the Bundle ID.

 Enjoy :)